A Student Allowance is a weekly payment to help with your living expenses while you study full-time. You don't have to pay this back.

-If you withdraw from your course, or reduce your work-load you may choose to repay the Student Allowance you received for that course.
+If you withdraw from your course, or reduce to part-time study and choose to repay the Student Allowance you received, this means:

-Repaying the allowance you received means we won’t look at whether you passed this course the next time you apply for a Student Allowance.
+- we won’t look at whether you passed this course the next time you apply for a Student Allowance and

-To repay the Student Allowance received you need to:
+To repay the Student Allowance you need to:

 - pay back all the after-tax amount of Student Allowance you received in respect of the course and;

 - ensure that repayment is made within 12 months of the start of the course (where the course was one full academic year), or before the end of the course in every other case and;